folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ## Introduction

-This tutorial introduces the procedure of normalizing echelle spectra and the use of normPlot.
+This tutorial introduces the procedure of normalizing echelle spectra with normPlot.
 The interactive normalization GUI is a part of the SpecpolFlow pipeline as a step that proceeds the spectroscopic or polarimetric analysis.
 In this introduction to spectra normalization, we will be using ESPaDOnS observations of the star $\xi^1$ CMa.

 :::{note}
 The current version of this tutorial focuses on executing normPlot from the command line.